vicharak-in/shrike-lite/Docs/hardware_overview.rst

 ################
 The Shrike Board has a PMOD connector for connecting to various peripherals the PMOD connector is 3.3 V Compatible

-.. note:: All the pins on shrike are 3.3 V compatible supplying anything more then that will result in damage to IC's on  board which are beyond repair.
+.. note:: All the pins on shrike are 3.3 V compatible supplying anything more than that will result in damage to IC's on  board which are beyond repair.

 Type C Port